 Next to Daisy Duke's 1980 AMC Golden Eagle Jeep CJ-7, the Mirth Mobile may be the most famous AMC featured in film or tv.
 If nothing else it wins the award for most famous AMC Pacer ever in film or tv!
 Being a child of the '80s and '90s, I don't know how many times I've watched Wayne's World.
 Not to mention how many times I sang the Wayne's World theme song.
 But I can tell ya that the Mirth Mobile wasn't high on my list of vehicles to own.
 Till next time, keep fighting for the right to party!

 The first five episodes of the Dukes of Hazzard TV show were shot in Georgia during November 1978.
 A total of six Dodge Chargers were used for filming.
 These first General Lees were built by Warner Brothers and are identified by extra markings on their VIN tag (LEE1, LEE2 and LEE3).
 Above is a video of the first jump performed using the famous General Lee, labeled "LEE1".
-In this post we'll be talking about the LEE1.
 Here's your First Look at The General Lee!

 LEE1 Before Dukes of Hazzard